-14.01 Performance Bonds

-- (a) Simultaneous with the execution of this Agreement, the Employer shall deposit a bond or certified cheque with the Union in an amount equal to two (2) weeks of estimated payroll and employer benefit contributions for all employees covered by this Agreement.
+- 14.01 Performance Bonds - (a) Simultaneous with the execution of this Agreement, the Employer shall deposit a bond via wire transfer or certified cheque with the Union in an amount equal to two (2) weeks of estimated payroll and employer benefit contributions for all employees covered by this Agreement.
 This deposit shall be returned to the employer when all wages and benefits have been paid and when all grievances, if any, have been settled. - (b) At the conclusion of each of the last two weeks of production, the Employer may request that the funds on deposit with the Union be reduced by amounts sufficient to pay the week ending payroll and employer benefit contributions for all employees covered by this Agreement.
 The Union shall not unreasonably refuse to grant this request provided there remains on deposit an amount sufficient to cover the remaining period of production and post production, and all wages and benefits have been paid to date for all employees covered by this Agreement, and all grievances, if any, have been settled.
-The remaining balance shall be returned to the Employer two weeks after the end of post production provided that all wages and benefits have been paid and all grievances, if any, have been settled. - (c) In lieu of such a bond or certified cheque, within seven (7) days of the execution of this Agreement, the Employer may provide a cash bond of \$10,000 and a letter to the Union from an established payroll company that meets with the approval of the Union confirming that the Employer has established an account with the payroll company and has pre-paid the estimated payroll and employer benefit contributions for all employees covered by this Agreement, for a one (1) week period and that such security deposit will remain on account until notice to the payroll company from the Union that all wages and benefits have been paid and all grievances, if any, have been settled.
+The remaining balance shall be returned to the Employer two weeks after the end of post production provided that all wages and benefits have been paid and all grievances, if any, have been settled.